Morpeth

 There are great places to visit near Morpeth including some great villages, ancient sites, beaches, hiking areas, geological features, castles, ruins, islands, towns, roman sites and historic monuments.

-There are a number of beaches near Morpeth including Embleton Bay, and Bamburgh Beach.
+The area around Morpeth boasts some of the best beaches including Embleton Bay, and Bamburgh Beach.

 The area around Morpeth features a number of interesting hiking areas including Dunstanburgh, Sycamore Gap, and Hadrian's Wall near Hexham.

-Gull Crag and the Rumble Churn, Greymare Rock, and Sycamore Gap are great places to visit near Morpeth if you like geological features.
+Gull Crag and the Rumble Churn, Greymare Rock, and Sycamore Gap are some of Morpeth best geological features to visit near Morpeth.

 Ruins to visit near Morpeth include Dunstanburgh Castle, WWII Sandbag Pillbox, and Old Limekiln at Dunstanburgh.